juvelas/juvelas.github.io/_pages/publications.md

 diversity in squamates (Reptilia: Squamata) across the Americas.
 Submitted to Global Ecology and Biogeography.

 * Estrada, F., Calderón-Bustamante, O., Botzen, W., __Velasco, J.A__., Tol, R.S.J.
 AIRCC-Clim: a user-friendly tool for generating regional probabilistic climate change scenarios and risk measures.
 Submitted to Environmental Modelling and Software.

-* Martínez-Meyer, E and __Velasco, J.A__.
-Contemporary climate change impacts on Mexican fauna.
-Chapter 4.1.
-In Book proposal: Mexican Fauna in the Anthropocene.

 * García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
 Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
 Submitted to Evolution.